Black Agenda Report: Criticism

 Netherlands-based investigative journalism group Bellingcat described BAR as one of several blogs and websites that "routinely promote pro-Assad conspiracy theories", in regards to the website being given the Serena Shim Award for Uncompromised Integrity, an award presented by the pro-Assad group Association for Investment in Popular Action Committees, describing one of its fronts, the Syria Solidarity Movement, as anti-semitic and fascist.
 Bellingcat also criticized the website for claiming the Sudanese revolution was a regime change operation.

 Other publications have criticized BAR for denying the Persecution of Uyghurs in Xinjiang.
 Coda Story identified the website as part of a fringe group of leftists who deny the persecution, citing a January 2020 piece by contributing editor Danny Haiphong, who denied the existence of "concentration camps" in Xinjiang after a tour of the country.
 World Magazine also criticized editor and columnist Margaret Kimberly for denying the existence of internment camps, in which she tweeted: "These are lies.
 There is no evidence of Uighur ‘concentration camps.’
 More hybrid war against China."
 Kimberley also appeared on the Chinese state-controlled television network CGTV, where she stated that the US was "in no position to talk about human rights in China or anywhere else" due to its high incarceration rate.

+African-American studies scholar Molefi Kete Asante has opposed the BAR as a Marxist publication contrary to Afrocentricity and Pan-Africanism, deeming it a '"black" Marxist propagandistic instrument that is both anemic and corrupt.'
+Asante furthermore alleged to have received ad hominem attacks from Ford and BAR in response to his criticisms.